FGargov/web-app-challenge-hw/README.md

 <br>

+## Continuous Delivery (CD) to Docker Hub

+When a Pull Request is merged into the `main` branch (or a push is made directly to `main`), the CI pipeline runs all tests and builds the application as described above.

+If all CI steps pass successfully, an additional **Continuous Delivery (CD) step** is executed:
+- **Builds a Docker image** for the web application.
+- **Tags the image** automatically (with `latest`).
+- **Pushes the image** to your Docker Hub repository:
+  `windowmaker/web-app-challenge-hw`

+This ensures that the latest tested version of the application is always available as a Docker image for deployment or further testing.

 ## Running Tests Locally

 You can run the `pytest` tests locally after starting the services with `docker compose up -d`: